 What to do to minimize any negative effects on your credit

-Some actions may help minimize any negative effects on your credit when you take out a HELOC:
+Some actions could help minimize any negative effects on your credit when you take out a HELOC:

 - Resolve other debts.
 Several open credit accounts can negatively impact your credit utilization ratio, which will ultimately bring down your credit score.
 Try to pay down other debt before taking out a HELOC.

-It’s best to use a HELOC for specific needs, such as paying off high-interest credit cards or repairing your home, Boies says.
-Using equity to increase the value of your home is smart, especially since the interest you pay on your HELOC will be tax deductible if you use the funds to substantially improve your home.
-And since HELOCs tend to have lower interest rates than credit cards or personal loans, they may make the most financial sense.
+It’s best to use a HELOC for specific needs, such as paying off high-interest credit cards or repairing your home, says Boies.
+Using equity to increase the value of your home is smart, especially since the interest you pay on your HELOC might be tax-deductible if you use the funds to substantially improve your home.
+Since HELOCs tend to have lower interest rates than credit cards or personal loans, they could make the most financial sense.